hussien-hussien/TinyEarn/README.md

 ``pip install TinyEarn``

 ### Step 2
-Install the FireFox Webdriver dependency, geckodriver, in your system file PATH.
+Install the Firefox Webdriver dependency, geckodriver, in your system file PATH.
 For some users, this will already be satisfied.

 A simple tutorial on how to do this can be found on selenium's website [here](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/).
 This process is different based on your specific system.